Dream Broker uses video to revolutionise corporate communications

 Finland’s Dream Broker has developed a cloud-based system for companies to communicate using videos.
 They say the core of their philosophy is to help people communicate, collaborate and learn.

 I once worked for a company notorious for their executives’ copious and boring memos.
 Management suspected we weren’t reading them (they were right), so switched to voice mail which could be checked.
-Of course, we simply set our phones down on our desks to drone on for forty-five minutes every morning, ignored.
+Of course, we simply set our phones down on our desks to drone on for 45 minutes every morning, ignored.
 Dream Broker knew this was a common problem throughout the corporate world and developed an innovative solution.

 Dream Broker helps people create, edit and share online videos on any device.
 Through their tools company employees can collaborate on strategy implementation, train new staff, explain new software or share best practices, all through video.